46

 Problem & solution

-When a cluster fills up, which pod wins the last free CPU/memory — a critical control-plane add-on or a batch job?
+When a cluster fills up, which pod wins the last free CPU/memory — your Prometheus monitoring stack or a nightly batch job?
 Without priority, scheduling is essentially first-come.
-Pod priority ranks pending pods, and preemption lets a high-priority pod evict lower-priority ones when there is otherwise no room.
+Pod priority ranks pending pods, and preemption lets a high-priority pod (here, Prometheus) evict lower-priority ones when there is otherwise no room.

 Solution: Define PriorityClasses, stamp pods with a priorityClassName, and let the scheduler order the pending queue by priority and preempt lower-priority victims when a high-priority pod cannot otherwise be placed.